nats-io/nats.js/core/README.md

 - `staleConnection` - the connection is stale (client will reconnect)
 - `forceReconnect` - the client has been instructed to reconnect because of user-code (`reconnect()`)
+- `close` - the client has closed, no further reconnects will be attempted.

 ```javascript
 const nc = await connect(opts);